Microlandia, the indie videogame with a brutally honest simulation, arrives on Steam in its 1.0 release.

 About Information Superhighway Games

 Information Superhighway Games is a video game studio in Berlin, Germany, founded at the same time as the early access release of Microlandia on Itch.io in October 2025.
-The team consists of Cristián (director, programmer, designer, writer) and Karen (art and design).
+The team consists of Cristián (director and programmer) and Karen (art and design).
 They build video games with unconventional technologies and use open source tools to create software capable of explaining the world.
 Microlandia caught the attention of the press, including the prominent outlet PC Gamer, which asked the question: “Is this the Dark Souls of city builders?”